 - Get your funds.
 If you’re approved, the lender will have you sign for the loan so the money can be released to you.
 The time to fund for a personal loan is usually about one week — though some lenders will fund loans as soon as the same or next business day after approval.
-There are also lenders that will pay your creditors directly if you’d prefer.
+Certain lenders will pay your creditors directly if you prefer.

 Before you take out a personal loan, remember to consider as many lenders as you can to find the right loan for you.
-Credible makes this easy — you can compare your prequalified rates from our partner lenders in the table below in two minutes
+Credible makes this easy — you can compare your prequalified rates from our partner lenders below in two minutes.